pramnora/Linode/README.md

  into which you can...

   - practice using the Linux system commands...(and, for many different varieties of Linux: Debian/Ubuntu/-etc.)
+  - run Linux based program files: C/BASH shell scripts
+  - experiment with Linux editors: Nano/Vim
-  - FTP/File Transfer Protocol
+  - FTP/File Transfer Protocol (exchanging files between Windows & Linux)
   - display files
   - store files
-  - added web pages
+  - add web pages
   - etc.

 **NOTE**: If all you wished to do...was to simply...